Foreign Exchange Guide to Australia

 Australian dollar (AUD) in the markets

-Australia currency and money saving tips
+Currency and money saving tips for Australia

 There are no limits on the amount of currency that can be brought in or out of Australia, but travellers must declare hard currency equivalent to AUD10,000 or higher.
 Australia is not usually considered a budget destination, in fact Sydney and Melbourne are consistently ranked as two of the world’s most expensive cities but if you’re careful with your spending it’s still possible to make your money go a long way, especially when the Australian Dollar is weaker.